-In less than two decades, StormGeo has grown from being the brainchild of five young, enthusiastic, weather-loving entrepreneurs, to an international company with seven global weather-operations centers.
-The company now provides data science capability and weather forecast supporting countless business decisions worldwide.
-We serve seven key industries: Shipping, Oil & Gas, Marine Operations, Renewables, Aviation, Cross Industry and Media.
+In the past two decades, StormGeo has grown from the brainchild of five young, enthusiastic, weather-loving entrepreneurs, to an international company with 24 offices and six global weather-operations centers.
+StormGeo provides weather intelligence and decision support services worldwide to several key industries: Shipping, Oil & Gas, Renewables, Aviation, Cross Industry and Media.

-Along the way, we have never lost our fascination with the forces of weather.
-In fact, our passion for communicating the impact of weather on businesses and everyday life has only grown.
+Along the way, we have never lost our fascination with the forces of the weather.
+Our passion for communicating the impact of weather on businesses and daily life has only grown.

 Where We Began